Media Mix Modeling (MMM) And Estimating KPIs in the Face of SKAN Limitations

 - Synergy analysis: it enables marketers to evaluate the synergistic effects of combining different media channels.
 Understanding how channels work together allows for more effective integrated marketing campaigns, leveraging the strengths of each channel to amplify overall impact.

-Disadvantages of MMM
+Disadvantages of Media Mix

 - Complexity and expertise: implementing MMM requires statistical modeling expertise and a deep understanding of data analysis.
 It can be a complex process that requires skilled professionals and adequate resources.